hh-lohmann/jekyll-basal-scaffold/README.md

 ---

-.... ! jbs als Präfix einschmuggeln als Wiedererkennungswert - oder "hh"? ... oder "nat" für "NOT A THEME" ...
+.... ! jkBS als Präfix einschmuggeln als Wiedererkennungswert - oder "hh"? ... oder "nat" für "NOT A THEME" ...

-# jekyll-basal-scaffold
+# jekyll-basal-scaffold (jkBS)

 ***A basal, transparent, and portable scaffold for Jekyll (NOT A THEME)***